MicrosoftDocs/azure-dev-docs/articles/ansible/vm-configure-windows.md

 ---
-title: Create a Windows virtual machines in Azure using Ansible
+title: Create a Windows virtual machine in Azure using Ansible
 description: Learn how to create Windows virtual machine in Azure using Ansible.
 keywords: ansible, azure, devops, bash, playbook, virtual machine ms.topic: tutorial